-Steven Petsche (Bio-X Bowes Fellow 2011) works for MSC Software in Newport Beach.
+Steven Petsche (Bio-X Bowes Fellow 2011) is defending his thesis in June 2014 and is currently interviewing with companies.

 Guillem Pratx (Bio-X Bowes Fellow 2006) is an assistant professor in radiation oncology at Stanford University.
 His research focus is on biomedical imaging for radiotherapy.